Quansight-Labs/ndindex/docs/indexing-guide/slices.md

 Rather than trying to think about dividers between elements, it's much simpler to just think about the elements themselves, but being counted starting at 0.
-To be sure, 0-based indexing also leads to off-by-one errors, since it is not the usually way humans are taught to count things, but this is nonetheless the better way to think about things, especially as you gain practice in counting starting at 0.
+To be sure, 0-based indexing also leads to off-by-one errors, since it is not the usual way humans are taught to count things.
+Nonetheless, this is the better way to think about things, especially as you gain practice in counting starting at 0.
 As long as you apply the rule "the `stop` is not included," you will get the correct results.